El Ayyat

 El Ayyat (العياط) is a town in the Giza Governorate, Egypt.
 Its population was estimated to be 46,747 people in 2023.

 Etymology

 The city was formerly known as Kafr al-Ayyat (كفر العياط).

-The word Ayyat comes from the Egyptian Arabic word "عياط" which means he who cries.
-According to Coptic tradition, the city was called by that name because a criminal attacked during their stay in Egypt, however baby Jesus made him paralyzed so he was forced to stay with the holy family and they fed him.
-However, he was forced to eat like a dog, since he couldn't move his arms or legs and that made him cry and people usually went there to see this supernatural event with their eyes.
-Thus, this place was called after him.
-After, the Holy Family left the place, however, the criminal was cured.
+The word Ayyat comes from the Egyptian Arabic word "عياط" which means he who cries, based on a Coptic tradition.

 Geography

 El Ayyat is located to the south of Giza, and it is limited to four borders to the east, the Nile River, to the west, Faiyum Governorate, to the north, the Badrashein Center, and to the south, the Al-Wasta Center of the Governorate of Beni Suef.

 Villages

 The Markaz includes the town and 38 other villages, from the north: Al-Ayat Al-Danaweh village and the village of Kafr Al-Rifai (the first two villages in the center of Al-Ayat from the north and directly after the village of Mazghouna) and the village of Al-Naseriya and Kafr Barakat and the village of Kafr Turk, Behbeit and the village of Brecht, Matania, Kafr Ammar, Al-Atef and the facility Fadel, Blida, and Jerzah, Al-Qatoori, Saudi Arabia, Bedif, Al-Dabaa, Kafr Al-Rifai, Western Raqqa, Al-Musanadah, Al Jamla, and other villages.